Software Engineering: A Modern Approach

 }

-This function—which is an extreme example, and we hope, uncommon in practice—has a serious cohesion problem, as it does two things: it calculates the sine or cosine of its argument.
+This function—which is an extreme example and hopefully uncommon in practice—has a serious cohesion problem, as it does two things: calculating either the sine or cosine of its argument.
 It is then highly advisable to have separate functions for each of these tasks.

 Example 2: Now, consider the following class: